zippy1978/jquery.scrollz/README.md

 * [jQuery Mobile](http://dl.dropbox.com/u/26978903/scrollz/mobile.html).

 ## Release History

+Version 1.0.5 (work in progress):
+* Added 'top' parameter to hidePullHeader method to allow setting a custom scroll position after pull header has been hidden (thanks again [AdamDash-2](https://github.com/AdamDash-2)).

 Version 1.0.4 (28 February 2013):
 * 'touchend' event is not stopped anymore if the scrollable area is not scrolling (thank you [AdamDash-2](https://github.com/AdamDash-2))